Stevenfavour/Linuxfundametal0/README11.md

 Follow the same process to create a user for Ade and add him to the Dev_Team Group.

-Upon completion, Users Ade and Jack has been created.
+Upon completion, Users Ade and Jack have been created.

 ![](./Img11/l.png)